Introduction

 A PWA requires a PNG icon that is at least 144*144 pixels large.
 This is the icon that distinguishes the app on the home screen or in the applications.
 A user can also tap on it to activate the software.

 PWAs aren’t just for tiny businesses and cash-strapped startups.
-On the contrary, many major organisations are realising the enormous advantages from implementing a PWA strategy for the benefit of their users.
+On the contrary, many major organizations are realizing the enormous advantages from implementing such a strategy for the benefit of their users.
 Here are some examples of successful PWAs.

 Alibaba

-Alibaba.com is a B2B e-commerce platform that has built a PWA to improve its user experience.
+Alibaba.com is a B2B e-commerce platform that has built a Progressive Web App to improve its user experience.
 The app uses React for its frontend, and service workers provide the PWA experience.

-Alibaba’s PWA is considered successful because it has improved the user experience for its B2B e-commerce platform.
-The PWA provides fast loading times, offline support, and push notifications, which have led to increased engagement and higher conversion rates.
-Alibaba has reported a 76% increase in total conversions and a 14% increase in monthly active users since launching its PWA.
+Alibaba’s case is considered successful because it has improved the user experience for its B2B e-commerce platform.
+Their app provides fast loading times, offline support, and push notifications, which have led to increased engagement and higher conversion rates.
+The company has reported a 76% increase in total conversions and a 14% increase in monthly active users since launching its PWA.

 Flipkart

 Flipkart’s PWA improved the mobile experience for its e-commerce platform, particularly for users with slow or unreliable internet connections.
-Flipkart has reported a 70% increase in conversions and a 3x increase in time spent on site since launching its PWA.
+They shared that there was a 70% increase in conversions and a 3x increase in time spent on site since launching its PWA.

 Pinterest is a social media platform that has also built its own PWA.
 The technologies used to build this PWA are React, Redux, and service workers.

-Pinterest’s PWA has made the mobile experience for its users much better.
-The social media platform has reported a 60% increase in engagement and a 44% increase in user-generated ad revenue since launching its PWA.
+Pinterest’s app has made the mobile experience for its users so much better that they managed to achieve a 60% increase in engagement and a 44% increase in user-generated ad revenue.

 Starbucks